CLAIMS AND PENALTIES IN MATCH PLAY

 Q.It was reported a few days after the conclusion of a stroke-play competition that the winner had changed the weight of his putter during a stipulated round.
 Should he be penalized?

-A.The Committee must determine whether the competitor knew, between the time of the breach and the close of competition, that he had incurred a penalty under the Rules for changing the weight of his putter during the stipulated round (Rule 4-2).
-If he knew he had incurred a penalty under the Rules, he is disqualified.
-Otherwise, as provided in Rule 34-1b, no penalty may be imposed.
+A.The Committee must determine whether the competitor knew, between the time of the breach and the close of the competition, that he had incurred a penalty under the Rules for changing the weight of his putter during the stipulated round (Rule 4-2).
+If he knew he had incurred a penalty under the Rules, he is disqualified, as provided in Exception (iv) to Rule 34-1b.
+Otherwise, no penalty may be imposed.
+(Revised)

 Disqualification Penalty Wrongly Applied to Winner of Event; Error Discovered After Two Other Competitors Play Off for First Place